starburst997/unity-github-actions/README.md

 *(coming soon: Steam, itch.io, Windows Store and whatever is the flavor of the month for a Linux App Store)*

-*(final part of my series on code-signing / distributing apps, check [Part 3 on Android](https://github.com/starburst997/android-code-sign))*
+*(final part of my series on code-signing / distributing apps, check [Part 1 on Windows Code-Signing](https://github.com/starburst997/windows-code-sign))*

 <br/>